perforce/helix-authentication-extension/docs/Administrator-Guide.md

 The extension is configured at both the _global_ and _instance_ level.
 To learn about these levels, see the "Server extension configuration (global and instance specs)" topic in the [Helix Core Extensions Developer Guide](https://www.perforce.com/manuals/extensions/Content/Extensions/extensionspec.html).
 The extension has settings that are specific to the global and instance configuration, as described below.

 Both the global and instance configuration are defined using Perforce forms, in which fields consist of a label, a colon, a tab character, and a value.
-Fields that allow multiple values will start on a new line, with each value on a separate line, and all lines are prefixed by a tab character.
-Within the `ExtConfig` section, field labels are prefixed by **one** tab character, and values start on a new line and are prefixed with **two** tab characters.
+Within the `ExtConfig` section, all field values **must** start on a new line, with multiple values put on separate lines, and all lines are prefixed by a tab character.
+Field labels are prefixed by **one** tab character, and values start on a new line and are prefixed with **two** tab characters.
 If any **space** characters are present in the line _before_ the setting name or value, the extension configuration will not be parsed correctly.

-Specific to this extension, any value that starts with `...` means the value is left undefined, and the default behavior will take effect, if any.
+Specific to this extension, any value that starts with `...` means that the value is left undefined, and the default value will take effect, if any.
 When defining a value for a configuration setting, remove the `...` and everything that follows on that line, then enter the desired value.

 ### Global